yhinai/TensorGPGPU/README.md

 ## Contributing

-We welcome contributions to improve and extend functions.
+We welcome contributions to improve and extend functionality.

-Before request a pull, Please ensure that:
+Before requesting a pull, please ensure that:
 - Your code follows the project's coding style
 - All tests pass
 - You've added tests for new functionality
-- You've updated documentation as needed
+- You've updated the documentation as needed